AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 Science-IT departments, and can be by default in other departments too.

-Aalto provides "work" and "teamwork" centralized filesystems.
+Aalto provides "work" and "teamwork" centralized filesystems which are large, backed up, snapshotted, shared: everything you may want.
-Teamwork is managed by the Science-IT departments and provided to its researchers.
-For other schools/departments, both are provided by Aalto ITS but you will have to figure out your school's system yourself.
-These systems are snapshotted, backed up, shareable, and easily available on Aalto workstations.
+Within the Science-IT departments, Science-IT and department IT manages it and provides access.
+For other schools/departments, both are provided by Aalto ITS but you will have to figure out your school's policies yourself.
 It's even possible to directly collect data to these systems from lab equipment.

 CSC provides both high-performance Lustre filesystems (like Triton) and archive systems.